freddieannobil/wdooframework/README.md

 # wdooframework

-To add a fresh copy of the framework, run: composer create-project webberdoo/wdooframework YOUR-FOLDER dev-master
+To add a fresh copy of the framework, run: <b>composer create-project webberdoo/wdooframework YOUR-FOLDER dev-master</b>

 <p>More docs to come!</p>